-Autumn is surely the most picturesque season of the year, and we’re fortunate that the UK has so many beautiful and scenic rural locations to explore on foot when the leaves start to fall.
-From the rolling red and gold hills of the Peak District to the darker orange and brown landscapes on show in Snowdonia, hikers are pretty much spoilt for choice when it comes to planning autumn routes.
-Because there’s nothing like slipping on a pair of wellies or walking boots and getting away from it all in the rural byways and back-ways, we’ve decided to put together a few short walking guides for the best places to catch the autumn colours and wildlife this year.
+Autumn is surely the most picturesque season of the year, and we’re fortunate that there are many autumn walks in the UK to explore on foot when the leaves start to fall.
+From the rolling red and gold hills of the Peak District to the darker orange and brown landscapes on show in Snowdonia, hikers are pretty much spoilt for choice when it comes to planning autumn walks in the UK.
+Because there’s nothing like slipping on a pair of wellies or walking boots and getting away from it all in the rural byways and back-ways, we’ve decided to put together a few short autumn walks in the UK to catch the autumn colours and wildlife this year.

 Lyme Park, Peak District

 Just on the edge of the Peak District, Lyme Park comes into its own in the autumn months and is most famously known as the setting for the BBC adaptation of Pride and Prejudice.
+What a fabulous autumn walking location in the UK right?
 Taking a tranquil stroll through the Edwardian rose gardens is a real highlight and we’d highly recommend exploring the grounds and folly which surround the iconic Lyme Hall manor.

 Autumn is the perfect time to spot wild deer at Lyme Park as the season signals the time for the spectacular annual deer rut.
 You’re likely to see confrontations between stags in many places around the park as the deer compete for attention from potential mates.
 There is also a great restaurant in the park, the Ale Cellar, which offers hearty seasonal meals, snacks and afternoon tea.